What is this heavenly drink? What is it made from? Why drink it, if at all?

-Dietitian's Definition: something that is "prophylactic" is said to prevent a disease from occurring.
-This is different from something that is "therapeutic" which is said to treat or heal an already existing disease.
+Dietitian's Definition: "prophylactic" measures are intended prevent a disease before it occurs.
+This is different from "therapeutic" measures which are intended treat or heal an already existing disease.

-Antioxidants, Vitamins, Minerals.
-The benefits of drinking tea has been widely cited, and given that kombucha is prepared from tea it should come as no surprise that kombucha contains polyphenols (antioxidants), flavonols (antioxidants), amino acids (protein building blocks), vitamins (including E, K, A), low levels of B vitamins, vitamin C (if prepared using green tea), and minerals (including potassium, manganese, and fluoride).
+Antioxidants, vitamins & minerals.
+The benefits of drinking tea has been widely cited, and given that kombucha is prepared from tea it makes sense that kombucha contains polyphenols (antioxidants), flavonols (antioxidants), amino acids (protein building blocks), vitamins (including E, K, A), low levels of B vitamins, vitamin C (if prepared using green tea), and minerals (including potassium, manganese, and fluoride).

 Probiotics.
 Given that the drink is prepared using a culture of bacteria and yeast, it should come as no surprise that this beverage provides beneficial probiotics.
 The World Health Organization and Food and Agriculture Organization of the United Nations define probiotics as “live microorganisms which when administered in adequate amounts confer a health benefit on the host.”

-Improved Digestion & Immune Function.
-I’ve intentionally categorized ‘improved digestion’ together with ‘immune function.’
-As mentioned above, we don’t have evidence showing kombucha exhibits antibiotic effects and thus aids in immune function; however, we do know that probiotics are essential in establishing and maintaining optimum immune health.
+Aids in digestion & immune function: We know that probiotics are essential in establishing and maintaining optimum immune health.
 This may be why kombucha has been highly regarded for its prophylactic properties.

 Kombucha: Potential Risks